Fortis Watches

 FORTIS Watches AG (formerly FORTIS Uhren AG), located in Grenchen is a luxury Swiss watches manufacturer that was founded by Walter Vogt in 1912.
 The brand is particularly known for robust, highly precise, automatic tool watches.
+In 1926, Fortis collaborated with British watchmaker John Harwood to produce the first serially manufactured automatic wristwatch.
+The company continues to operate from its historic headquarters in Grenchen, the same building constructed by Vogt in 1912.
+The brand is particularly known for robust, highly precise automatic tool watches.
 The owner and CEO of Fortis is Jupp Philipp.